stephengaito/ti/README.rst

 - Syntax: ``ti (t|tag) <tag>...``

 This command adds the given tags to the current activity.
 Tags are not currently used within the ``ti`` time tracker, but they will be saved in the JSON data file.
 You may use them for whatever purposes you like.

-For example, if you have a script to generate a html report from your ``ti`` data, you could tag some activities with a tag like ``red`` or ``important`` so that that activity will appear in red in the final html report.
+For example, if you have a script to generate a HTML report from your ``ti`` data, you could tag some activities with a tag like ``red`` or ``important`` so that activity will appear in red in the final HTML report.

 Use it like::

     ti tag red for-joe

 adds the tags ``red`` and ``for-joe`` to the current activitiy.
 You can specify any number of tags.

 Tags are currently for your purpose.
 Use them as you see fit.